swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

 For example, an `@executor(global)` function could end up running on some executor other than the global executor via task executor preferences.

-Another possibility is to use isolation terminology instead of `@execution` for the syntax.
-This direction does not accomplish the goal of having a section to have a consistent meaning for `nonisolated` across synchronous and async functions.
-If the attribute were spelled `@isolated(caller)` and `@isolated(concurrent)`, presumably that attribute would not work together with `nonisolated`; it would instead be an alternative kind of actor isolation.
-`@isolated(concurrent)` also doesn't make much sense because the concurrent executor does not provide isolation at all - isolation is only provided by actors and tasks.

-Having `@execution(caller)` as an attribute that is used together with `nonisolated` leads to a simpler programming model because after the upcoming feature is enabled, programmers will simply write `nonisolated` on an `async` function in the same way that `nonisolated` is applied to synchronous functions.
-If we choose a different form of isolation like `@isolated(caller)`, programmers have to learn a separate syntax for `async` functions that accomplishes the same effect as a `nonisolated` synchronous function.

-### Deprecate `nonisolated`
+#### `@isolated`

+An alternative to `nonisolated(nonsending)` is to use the "isolated" terminology, such as `@isolated(caller)`.
+However, this approach has very unsatisfying answers for how it interacts with `nonisolated`.
+There are two options:

+1. `@isolated(caller)` must be written together with `nonisolated`,

+   This approach leads to the verbose and oxymoronic spelling `@isolated(caller) nonisolated`.
+Though there exists a perfectly reasonable explanation about how `nonisolated` is the static isolation while `@isolated(caller)` is the dynamic isolation, most programmers do not have this deep of an understanding of actor isolation, and they should not have to in order to make basic use of nonisolated async functions.
+2. `@isolated(caller)` implies `nonisolated` and can be written alone as an alternative.

+   This direction means that programmers would sometimes write `nonisolated` and sometimes write `@isolated(caller)`, which is not a good end state to be in because programmers have to learn a separate syntax for `async` functions that accomplishes the same effect as a `nonisolated` synchronous function.
+Or, if we view `@isolated(caller)` as only used for the transition to the new behavior, then the assumption is that some day people will remove `@isolated(caller)` if it is written in source.
+If `@isolated(caller)` implies `nonisolated`, then the code could change behavior if it's in a context where global or instance actor isolation would otherwise be inferred.

-Going in the oppose direction, this proposal could effectively deprecate `nonisolated` and allow you to use `@execution(caller)` everywhere that `nonisolated` is currently supported, including synchronous methods, stored properties, type declarations, and extensions.
+Going in the oppose direction, this proposal could effectively deprecate `nonisolated` and allow you to use `@isolated(caller)` everywhere that `nonisolated` is currently supported, including synchronous methods, stored properties, type declarations, and extensions.
 This direction was not chosen for the following reasons: